 If the subscribed-to resource (i.e. the resource given by the To parameter in the Request) is not a <timeSeries>, the request shall be rejected with a Response Status Code indicating a "BAD_REQUEST" error.

-If any of the notificationURI entries are not the Originator, the Hosting CSE may send a Subscription Verification request primitive to each of them as described in clause 7.5.1.2.3.
+If any of the notificationURI entries are not the Originator and are formatted as oneM2M compliant Resource-ID, the Hosting CSE may send a Subscription Verification request primitive to each of them as described in clause 7.5.1.2.3.

 a) If the Hosting CSE cannot send one or more Subscription Verification request primitives, the Hosting CSE shall return the Create <subscription> response primitive with a Response Status Code indicating a "SUBSCRIPTION_VERIFICATION_INITIATION_FAILED" error.